 Before we talk about Facts About Greek Mythology, we need should know about the Greek civilization.
 The Greek civilization has been one of the most influential civilizations in Tain world history.
 All the newest thoughts and technologies can be somehow traced back to the Greeks.
 Not just the field of Philosophy of Mathematics, Greeks gave us things like democracy, drama, music, literature, and much more.
 Greek civilization is also known for its mythology that has been adapted in many cultures.

-So, here we come up with 15 amazing facts about Greek mythology that you might not have heard of:
+So, here we come up with 15 interesting facts about Greek Mythology that you might not have heard of:

 1. One of the Facts About Greek Mythology is their Sad Upbringing: